Périod of openingTuesday 23 July 2019 from 15:30pm to 18:30pm.

 Observe the Sun

-Observe the Sun with special glasses and on a screen you can watch the live projections of our star's daily activity (explosions, jets of matter, protuberances, sunspots, granulations and magnetic tornadoes).
-2nd session: 2.30pm to 4.00pm.
+Observe the Sun with special glasses and on a screen you can watch the live projections of our star's daily activity (explosions, protuberances...).
+In case of bad weather, paper workshop on the construction of a 3D constellation.

 Saturn is the "Lord of the rings" thanks to its incomparable splendor!
 Using a large professional telescope you will be able to gaze on Saturn in all its splendor with its many rings, the almost unreal shadow of the planetary globe projecting into space and the famous Cassini division, 2000 km separating the outer and inner rings, an unforgettable vision where Saturn reveals its yellow atmosphere and diffuse dust in the ring closest to the planet.